 FuboTV is a great live streaming service — maybe the best — but not for the reason it claims.
 While it’s a great option for fans of international sports, it’s missing two of the most important channels for American sports fans: ABC and ESPN.
 That means you’ll miss some of the biggest games of the year from the NFL, MLB, NBA and college football and basketball.

-Sports excluded, fuboTV offers the best channel lineup of any service by a mile.
-You’ll pay a premium for it — fuboTV is a full $10/mo. more than runner-up Hulu + Live TV — but it will probably have every channel you want to watch.
+Sports excluded, fuboTV offers one of the best channel lineups of any service.
+You’ll pay a premium for it — fuboTV is $5/mo. more than runner-up YouTube TV — but it will probably have every channel you want to watch.

 If you want the best of the best, in both channels offered and cutting-edge technology, fuboTV is a head above the rest.